All of those take a ton of additional work.

 - Timely payout.
 Once you’ve hit the $100 payment threshold, you’ll receive payment every 30 days.

 In terms of an advertising partner, it’s hard to find a better business to link yourself with than Google.
+And WordPress ads plugins make this so simple, there's no reason not to give Google ads a shot if you want to make a little extra cash from your website.

 Free Security eBook